 Maggie Ullman, Principal Consultant.

 As Ullman Consulting’s Principal, Maggie offers extensive contacts and engagement within the field of sustainability and the public, non profit, and philanthropic sectors that enable her to build the most effective consulting team.
-Maggie has deep knowledge and experience building social impact network, strategic planning, and facilitation.
+Maggie has deep knowledge and experience building social impact networks, strategic planning, and facilitation.

-For seven years Maggie served as the Chief Sustainability Officer for the City of Asheville where she directed all of the city’s sustainability programs, projects, and policies.
+For seven years Maggie served as the Chief Sustainability Officer for the City of Asheville where she directed the city’s sustainability programs, projects, and policies.
 Her ability to institutionalize sustainability, align complex goals across multiple stakeholder groups, leverage resources, and implement successful programs resulted in an impressive 28% municipal carbon reduction for her community.